-To face reality, we have to understand when breaking free from narcissistic people, and there will not be one or two obstacles to set yourself free.
+To face reality, we have to understand when breaking free from narcissistic people.
+There will not be one or two obstacles to set yourself free.
 There is many.
 You are not alone in this.
 Just focus on the first steps to getting out.

 So now is the time to break down those obstacles fear is putting in your way, how they control you through fear and actions you can take to break free.

 What makes the narcissist want to manipulate and control you?